-As the muscles get stronger, a person can increase the frequency to 25 to 50 repetitions for two to three times a day.
+As the pelvic muscles get stronger, a person can increase the frequency of exercise 25 to 50 repetitions for two to three times a day.
 Don’t perform kegel exercises during urination as it can be harmful.
 If you perform kegel exercise while passing urine, it will affect your ability to completely empty their bladder. thus, perform kegel exercise only the way its recommended and you will see major improvement in urinary incontinence.

 Pelvic Floor Exercises

-In addition to Kegel exercises, there are other methods which target the urinary incontinence.
+In addition to Kegel exercises, there are other methods to improve urinary incontinence.
 The following exercises are given below:

 Short contractions make muscles located in the pelvic floor work.
-Instead of focusing on holding the muscle contraction, the objective for this exercise is to tighten muscles as quickly as possible.
+Instead of focusing on holding muscle contraction, the objective of this exercise is to tighten muscles as quickly as possible.